 The first section establishes that the required quorum is present at the meeting.

 A quorum is the minimum number of people needed for the meeting to take place.
-The number of people required for a quorum is set out in the Companies Act, and may vary depending on the number of shares issued and a number of other factors (including your articles of association).
+Under the Companies Act, the default quorum is two qualifying people, unless you’re a single-member company.
+This number may vary depending on the number of shares issued, your articles of association, and other factors.

 2. Has the meeting been called at short notice?

-Section two applies if the meeting has been called at short notice, and acknowledges that consent has been given for this by the relevant number of shareholders.
+Section two applies if the meeting has been called at short notice.
+It acknowledges that the relevant number of shareholders gave consent for this.

 3. The convening of the general meeting